phnx-im/docs/src/spec/authentication_service/new_device_flow.md

 * Use the secure channel to exchange the information required to add the new client to the user's EID
 * Add the new client to the user's EID
 * Transfer user-specific secrets from existing client to new client via the secure channel
-* Perform the remaining set-up of the new client using the user-specific secrets (client record creation at QS, KeyPackage publiction, etc)
+* Perform the remaining set-up of the new client using the user-specific secrets (QS client record creation at QS, KeyPackage publiction, etc)

 ## Rendez-vous service